-- (a) Accumulated surpluses in previous years, which have not yet been earmarked. - (b) To hold sums received from the sale of capital assets and which have now been recycled into the equivalent amount of interest and thus could be used to meet any future costs. - (c) Accumulated savings on employee costs in previous years, which are used to fund future revenue expenditure. (see note 1) - (d) To hold interest distributed on CIF balances for capital expenditure - (e) From interest earnings in previous years which will be used to support the general fund revenue budget. - (f) From interest earned on the CIF principal to be used to fund the capital programme. (see note 2) - (g) By departments from underspends to cover future specific costs.

-- (h) To help meet the redundancy and early retirement costs associated with any future restructuring. (see note 1) - (i) From ring fencing the building control trading account. - (j) To fund expenditure covered from commuted sums paid by developers - (k) To fund future costs of pension regulation changes (see note 1) - (I) To fold performance reward grant income received - (m) To fund future running costs of Didcot Arts Centre (see note 1) - (n) To fund revenue expenditure from grants received in advance - (o) To hold receipts of new homes bonus funding - (p) To fund future revenue pressures - (q) To hold the dividends re-invested in the council's unit trust investments
+- (a) Accumulated surpluses in previous years, which have not yet been earmarked. - (b) To hold sums received from the sale of capital assets and which have now been recycled into the equivalent amount of interest and thus could be used to meet any future costs. - (c) Previously used to hold accumulated savings on employee costs.
+No longer used. - (d) To hold interest distributed on CIF balances for capital expenditure. - (e) From interest earnings in previous years which will be used to support the general fund revenue budget. - (f) Previously used to hold interest earned on the CIF principal to be used to fund the capital programme.
+No longer used. - (g) By departments from underspends to cover future specific costs. - (h) Previously used to help meet the redundancy and early retirement costs associated with restructuring.
+No longer used. - (i) From ring fencing the building control trading account. - (j) Previously used to fund expenditure covered from commuted sums paid by developers.
+No longer used. - (k) Previously used to fund future costs of pension regulation changes.
+No longer used. - (I) Previously used to fund future running costs of Didcot Arts Centre.
+No longer used. - (m) To fund revenue expenditure from grants received in advance. - (n) To hold receipts of new homes bonus funding. - (o) To fund future revenue pressures. - (p) To hold the dividends re-invested in the council's unit trust investments.